flippercloud/flipper/README.md

 # Flipper

-> Beautiful, performant feature flags for Ruby.
+> Beautiful, performant feature flags for Ruby and Rails.

 Flipper gives you control over who has access to features in your app.

-* Enable or disable features for everyone, specific actors, groups of actors, a percentage of actors, or a percentage of time.
+- Enable or disable features for everyone, specific actors, groups of actors, a percentage of actors, or a percentage of time.
-* Configure your feature flags from the console or a web UI.
+- Configure your feature flags from the console or a web UI.
-* Regardless of what data store you are using, Flipper can performantly store your feature flags.
+- Regardless of what data store you are using, Flipper can performantly store your feature flags.
-* Use [Flipper Cloud](#flipper-cloud) to cascade features from multiple environments, share settings with your team, control permissions, keep an audit history, and rollback.
+- Use [Flipper Cloud](#flipper-cloud) to cascade features from multiple environments, share settings with your team, control permissions, keep an audit history, and rollback.

 Control your software &mdash; don't let it control you.